 Royal Harbour Bicentenary Celebrations

-These include a visit by TS Jack Petchy and some of the ‘Little Ships’, which played a part in helping to rescue British and French troops from the beaches at Dunkirk as part of Operation Dynamo during WWII.
+These included a visit by TS Jack Petchy and some of the ‘Little Ships’, which played a part in helping to rescue British and French troops from the beaches at Dunkirk as part of Operation Dynamo during WWII.

 Ramsgate’s Maritime History - Did You Know?